microsoft/tilecode/manual.md

 # Sharing Your TileCode Games {#sharing}

 The easiest way to share a TileCode game you have created on an Arcade device is to copy the UF2 file from your device and share it with your friend.
 The UF2 file includes the flash settings in which your games are stored.
 When your friend copies this UF2 file to their Arcade device, they will get the games you created.
-Keep in mind that if your friend's Arcade device is not the same as yours, this may not work.
+Please be aware that if your friend's Arcade device is not the same as yours, this may not work.

 # Having Problems? {#issues}